Freddie Freeman Player Props: Dodgers vs. Pirates

 Freddie Freeman At The Plate

-- Freeman leads Los Angeles with a slugging percentage of .449, fueled by eight extra-base hits.
+- Freeman has an OPS of .820, fueled by an OBP of .380 and a team-best slugging percentage of .441 this season.

-- He ranks 44th in batting average, 41st in on base percentage, and 73rd in slugging among the qualified hitters in MLB.
+- Among qualified hitters in baseball, he ranks 40th in batting average, 35th in on-base percentage, and 73rd in slugging.

-- In 60.9% of his 23 games this season, Freeman has picked up at least one hit.
-He's also had eight multi-hit games.
+- Freeman has picked up a hit in 62.5% of his 24 games this season, with multiple hits in 33.3% of them.

-- He has gone deep in two of 23 games played this year, and in 2.9% of his plate appearances.
+- In 24 games played this year, he has hit a homer in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.